Precision Records Interview

 Now, by expressing myself creatively, I find that I can transcend my bleak existence.
 It’s a path to healing and it fills me with joy.
 It’s important to never give up on your passions.
 I hope to empower others and demonstrate that, despite our circumstances, we all have a unique purpose, regardless of where we are.

-Part 2 (conclusion)
+Part 2 (Fan Questions)

-Let’s begin with Michael, in Las Vegas, Nevada:
+Michael, Las Vegas, Nevada:

 Can you tell us about your method of writing and producing?